SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/event-instance-functionality/index.md

 ## Create an Event Instance

-- Create a new Event Instance from the parent Event record
+- Create a new Event Instance from the parent Event record.
-- Set the Instance title, Start Date and Time, End Date and Time
+- Set the Instance title, Start Date and Time, End Date and Time.
-- Set the Capacity to something greater than "0" and status as "Active"
+- Set the Capacity to something greater than "0" and status as "Active".